rmvanhees/pynadc/README.rst

       Read access is restricted to product headers and (G)ADS within these products.
 Implementation to access to DSR's is not foreseen.

+ The software requires python3, numpy, h5py

  The software is intended for SRON internal usage.